skolenik/svyset_manifesto/README.md

 the object, and prints it.
 Lumley (2010) notes that by default, all functions give missing values (`NA`) when they encounter item missing data.
 To discard the missing data from analysis, `na.rm=TRUE` should be specified as an option to the `svy...(...,na.rm=TRUE)` functions, with the effect of treating the non-missing data data as a subpopulation.
+More complex analysis, such as linear models are available through the survey package.

 The RDD unequal weights design: